 Each guided session incorporates the sun salutations traditional to ashtanga practice and include a variety of postures from the ashtanga practice, concluding with seated breathing sequence and resting posture (savasana).
 These classes will often be a traditional half-primary sequence or a particular focus of the instructor may be presented for deeper study.
 The inverted postures, shoulderstand (sarvangasana) and headstand (sirsasana) are introduced in these classes.

 This class is an opportunity for students of all levels to come together and explore a wide range of yoga postures in a varied sequence that is based on the postures of ashtanga primary and second series practice.
-The shala staff rotates teaching this class, so students and staff both have an opportunity to get to know each other’s practice and teaching styles.
-Each teacher will offer up a well rounded class that is a vigorous exploration of posture and breath, with a little meditation and philosophy tossed in for good measure.
-This class is a wonderful way to begin your weekend.
+On Saturday mornings the shala staff rotates teaching this class, so students and staff both have an opportunity to get to know each other’s practice and teaching styles.
+Each teacher will offer up a well rounded class that is a vigorous exploration of posture and breath.
+Improv is also offered (with val rich) on Tuesday evenings at 5:30pm and Thursday mornings at 11:00am.

 The Yoga Shala welcomes students over the age of 12 to join in all of our regularly scheduled classes.
 Traditional yoga methodology focuses mental attention, strengthens, stretches and detoxifies the body and encourages Self-awareness.
 There is no need to be flexible prior to attending classes, or even to be familiar with yoga practice…all level students are welcome.
-Student class cards are available at a discounted student rate of $110 for 10 classes (the regular rate is $160).
+Student class cards are available at a discounted student rate of $120 for 10 classes ($30 off the regular rate).